Perianna: Production

 S. A. Chandrasekhar had initially planned to make the film with Vijayakanth and Vijay, but the project failed to materialise.
-The film re-emerged in 1998 with Vijay's busy schedules prompting Chandrasekhar to select Suriya to appear in a lead role alongside Vijayakanth.
+The film re-emerged in 1998 with Vijay's busy schedules for his other films prompting Chandrasekhar to select Suriya to appear in a lead role alongside Vijayakanth.
 Meena was selected to play a leading role in the film.
 Chandrasekhar initially picked a model from Mumbai called Tanuja to be paired opposite Suriya, but later changed his mind.
 The role was handed to Ganga, sister of actress Easwari Rao, with the director changing her stage name to Manasa from Ganga as she was known in Kaakai Siraginilae.
 Vijayakanth's long-time assistant, S. K. Subbiah, produced the film, with Vijayakanth keen to work on the venture in order to help benefit Subbiah.

 The film was launched in late 1998 with Vijayakanth, Suriya, director Chandrasekhar and veteran producers A. L. Azhagappan and Ibrahim Rowther in attendance.
 Vijayakanth charged no remuneration for his work.

 Soundtrack

 Bharani who earlier wrote lyrics for Vijay's debut film Naalaya Theerpu (1992) was selected to compose the music thus making his debut.
 The soundtrack contains 7 songs and lyrics for the songs were written by Bharani, Vasan, Arivumathi and Pulamaipithan.

-Vijay had sung three songs for Suriya in this film with "Naam Dum Adikkira" song was well received while another song "Nilave Nilave" was also successful.
+Actor Vijay had sung three songs for Suriya in this film.
+"Naam Dum Adikkira" song was well received while another song "Nilave Nilave" was also successful.
+This marked Vijay's first and only time singing in a film without his own star presence.

+Bollywood actress, singer, and VJ Raageshwari recorded a female version of the song "Rottula Oru Chinnaponnu," which was intended to be part of the film's audio soundtrack and her debut Tamil song; however, it has never included in the final theatrical and soundtrack film release.